Inside the multi-day meltdown at Newark airport

 But filling those empty positions is not an issue that can be sorted overnight, according to the FAA.

-Air traffic control applicants must be less than 31 years old so they can work the mandatory 20 or 25 years needed to qualify for pensions before their mandatory retirement age of 56, according to the FAA.
-Physical stamina and mental sharpness is also required to do the job.
+New air traffic control applicants must be younger than 31 years old so they can work the mandatory 20 or 25 years needed to qualify for pensions before their mandatory retirement age of 56, according to the FAA.
+Physical stamina and mental sharpness are critical to performing the job.

+And air traffic controllers can’t simply fill in at a different airport without extensive preparation.

+“When you first start at an air traffic control facility, you have to do a lot of memorization,” said Michael McCormick, a professor and air traffic management coordinator at Embry-Riddle Aeronautical University.

 “While we cannot quickly replace (the controllers) due to this highly specialized profession, we continue to train controllers who will eventually be assigned to this busy airspace,” the FAA said.